WDI-SEA/binary-search-tree/README.md

 ## Directions

-Find the starter code in `binarySearchTree.js`.
+Find the starter code in `binarySearchTree.js` or `binary_search_tree.py`.
+Pick the language of your choice.
 Implement all functions!

+## Bonuses

+* Implement this in the other language
+* Implement an in-order, post-order, or pre-order traversal